 Our thoughts

-You should apply for your trademark registration after you have successfully incorporated your company in Malaysia.
+Do note that you should apply for your trademark registration after you have successfully incorporated your company in Malaysia.

 FAQs